andrewsunglaekim/advanced_git_workshop/readme.md

 $ git checkout 148d58e
 ```

-> Depending on the arguments and flags passed to checkout, checkout can also be used against files in our working directory as well. `git checkout -- fileName` or `git checkout fileName` use the prior incase we had a branch called `fileName`
+> Depending on the arguments and flags passed to checkout, checkout can also be used against files in our working directory as well. `git checkout -- fileName` or `git checkout fileName` use the prior incase we had a branch called `fileName`.
+Checkout, in this case, would "reset" that file to whatever the `HEAD`'s version of that file is

 The above command would point `HEAD` to that commit.
 Meaning our working directory would reflect the folders and files of the commit passed in.